Jordan Glasgow

-Jordan Glasgow (born June 28, 1996) is an American former professional football linebacker.
-He played college football at Michigan.
+Jordan Glasgow (born June 28, 1996) is an American former professional football player who was a linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Michigan Wolverines, and is the younger brother of Ryan and Graham Glasgow.

 College career

-After starting his Michigan career as a walk-on, Glasgow earned a scholarship due to his play on special teams and moved into the starting lineup at linebacker for his senior season.
+After starting his career as a walk-on at the University of Michigan, Glasgow earned a scholarship due to his play on special teams and moved into the starting lineup at linebacker for his senior season.

 Professional career

 Glasgow was selected by the Indianapolis Colts in the sixth round (213th overall) in the 2020 NFL draft.
 He was named to the 2020 PFWA All-Rookie Team for his role on special teams.
 During the season, he was placed on the reserve/COVID-19 list by the team on December 13, 2020, and activated on December 29.
 He was named to the PFWA All-Rookie Team.

 On September 24, 2021, Glasgow was placed on injured reserve with a concussion.
 He was activated on October 30.
 Glasgow was waived on June 9, 2022.